NBISweden/workshop-genome_assembly/exercises/exercise_9.md

 ### Illumina data.

-a.
-Subsample the data to 50x, 150x, and 250x coverage.
+* Subsample the data to 50x, 150x, and 250x coverage.
-b.
-Produce summaries of the subsampled data.
+* Produce summaries of the subsampled data.
-c.
-Assemble the data using Spades, Abyss, and MaSuRCA.
+* Assemble the data using Spades, Abyss, and MaSuRCA.
-d.
-Polish using Pilon or Racon.
+* Polish using Pilon or Racon.
-e.
-Evaluate the assemblies with Quast, Busco, KAT, Bandage and FRC
+* Evaluate the assemblies with Quast, Busco, KAT, Bandage and FRC

 ### PacBio data.

-a.
-Subsample the data to 10x, 30x, and 70x coverage.
+* Subsample the data to 10x, 30x, and 70x coverage.
-b.
-Produce summaries of the subsampled data.
+* Produce summaries of the subsampled data.
-c.
-Assemble the data using Canu, Miniasm, and wtdbg2.
+* Assemble the data using Canu, Miniasm, and wtdbg2.
-d.
-Polish with Arrow or Racon.
+* Polish with Arrow or Racon.
-e.
-Evaluate the assemblies with Quast, Busco, and Bandage.
+* Evaluate the assemblies with Quast, Busco, and Bandage.

 ### Nanopore data.

-a.
-Subsample the data to 10x, 30x, and 70x coverage.
+* Subsample the data to 10x, 30x, and 70x coverage.
-b.
-Produce summaries of the subsampled data.
+* Produce summaries of the subsampled data.
-c.
-Assemble the data using Canu, Miniasm, and wtdbg2.
+* Assemble the data using Canu, Miniasm, and wtdbg2.
-d.
-Polish with Medaka or Racon.
+* Polish with Medaka or Racon.
-e.
-Evaluate the assemblies with Quast, Busco, and Bandage.
+* Evaluate the assemblies with Quast, Busco, and Bandage.

 ### How to load the tools.